-- Barriers to access,
+- Barriers to access

-- · Amenities, and
+- Amenities

-- Environmental conservation.
+- Environmental conservation

 In addition, it highlights existing plans and documents that include goals, initiatives, and other non-policy mechanisms that support each category.
 Where formal policy does not exist, there is an opportunity to build upon the existing goals, initiatives, guidelines, and strategies for future policy development.
-The Formative Plans Review (Appendix A) takes a deeper dive into relevant City tools, plans, and studies and focuses on how these documents have historically, and continue to, impact the CAG System, from greenway development and use to amenities and maintenance priorities.
+The Formative Plans Review (Appendix A) takes a deeper dive into relevant City tools, plans, and studies and focuses on how these documents have historically impacted the CAG System and how they continue to do so today, from greenway development and use to amenities and maintenance priorities.

 The City of Raleigh implements an array of legal and regulatory requirements that guide the planning, design, development, and preservation of corridors and trails along the CAG System.
 Some of these requirements are set by the City of Raleigh, while others are established at the state and federal levels.
-At the City-level, the adoption of ordinances mandates specific standards and practices for all development, including the construction of greenway trails and associated development.
-For the purposes of this document, "policy" refers to these regulatory mechanisms which institute requirements that can be leveraged for greenway trail development and preservation of greenway corridors.
+At the City level, ordinances mandate specific standards and practices for all development, including the construction of greenway trails and associated development.
+For the purposes of this document, "policy" refers to regulatory mechanisms that institute requirements that can be leveraged for greenway trail development and preservation of greenway corridors.
 The City also uses guidelines, goals, and strategic initiatives that support the development and preservation of greenway trails.
 These mechanisms set a vision for the CAG System and provide guidance for the Parks, Recreation and Cultural Resources Department's focus, work, and resource alignment; however, unlike policies, these guidelines, goals, and strategic initiatives are not regulatory.
 City documents that establish guidelines, goals, and strategic initiatives are reviewed in greater detail in the Formative Plans Review (Appendix A).